PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Score Based Asynchronous Challenges.md

 }
 ```

-//Both players will receive a message that Player 2 has accepted the game
+Both players will receive a message that Player 2 has accepted the game:

 ```
 {
  "@class": ".ChallengeStartedMessage",